Copilot

 1. Standalone Security Copilot: Provision SCUs via Azure.
 Start with 3 provisioned SCUs ($4 x 3 x 730 hours ~ $8,760/month) plus overage as needed.

-2. Upgrade to M365 E5: E5 costs roughly $57/user/month; for 1,000 users, that’s $57,000/month.
-The Security Copilot inclusion alone doesn’t justify this upgrade.
-Only makes sense if E5’s other features (Defender P2, eDiscovery Premium, Audio Conferencing) also provide value.
+2. Upgrade to M365 E5: E5 currently costs $57/user/month, increasing to $60/user/month from 1 July 2026.
+For 1,000 users, that's $57,000/month now or $60,000/month after July.
+The Security Copilot inclusion alone doesn't justify this upgrade.
+Only makes sense if E5's other features (Defender P2, eDiscovery Premium, Audio Conferencing) also provide value.

-Scenario 5: MSSP Managing Multiple Customers
+Scenario 5: Managed Security Service Provider (MSSP) Managing Multiple Customers

 Situation: Managed security service provider using Security Copilot across customer tenants.